 - a) Provide to the satisfaction of and at no expense to the Township any or all of the following: - i.
 Widening of highways that abut on the land subject to the Planning Act.
 Widening will be in accordance with the Transportation policies of this Plan; - ii.
 Facilities to provide access and curbing and traffic direction signs, subject to the Public Transportation and Highway Improvement Act; - iii.
 Off-street vehicular loading and parking facilities, either covered or uncovered, access driveways for emergency vehicles, and the surfacing of such areas and driveways; - iv.
 Walkways and walkway ramps including surfacing thereof, and all other means of pedestrian access; - v.
-Facilities for the lighting, including flood-lighting, of the land or of any buildings and structures thereon; - vi.
-Walls, fences, hedges, trees, shrubs or other ground-cover or facilities for the landscaping of the lands or the protection of adjoining lands; - vii.
-Vaults, central storage and collection areas and other facilities and enclosures for the storage of garbage and other waste materials; - viii.
-Easement conveyed to the Township for the construction, maintenance or improvement of watercourses, ditches, land drainage works, sanitary sewage facilities and other public utilities of the Township or local board thereof on the land; - ix.
-Grading or alteration in elevation or contour of the land and provision for the disposal of storm, surface and waste water from the land and from any buildings or structures thereon. - x.
-Council may require plans and elevations for a structure's exterior character, scale, appearance and sustainable design; and - xi.
-Access for persons with physical disabilities in accordance with the Ontarians with Disabilities Act. - Maintain to the satisfaction of the Township and at the sole risk and expense of the owner any or all of the facilities or works, including the removal of snow from access ramps and driveways, parking and loading areas and walkways; - c) Enter into one or more agreements with the Township dealing with and ensuring the provision and maintenance of any or all of the facilities, works or matters set out in this subsection or with the provision and approval of plans and drawings.
-Such agreements may be registered against the land to which they apply.
+Access for persons with physical disabilities in accordance with the Ontarians with Disabilities Act - vi.
+Facilities for the lighting, including flood-lighting, of the land or of any buildings and structures thereon; - vii.
+Walls, fences, hedges, trees, shrubs or other ground-cover or facilities for the landscaping of the lands or the protection of adjoining lands; - viii.
+Vaults, central storage and collection areas and other facilities and enclosures for the storage of garbage and other waste materials; - ix.
+Easement conveyed to the Township for the construction, maintenance or improvement of watercourses, ditches, land drainage works, sanitary sewage facilities and other public utilities of the Township or local board thereof on the land; and - x.
+Grading or alteration in elevation or contour of the land and provision for the disposal of storm, surface and waste water from the land and from any buildings or structures thereon. - Maintain to the satisfaction of the Township and at the sole risk and expense of the owner any or all of the facilities or works, including the removal of snow from access ramps and driveways, parking and loading areas and walkways;

+- c) Enter into one or more agreements with the Township dealing with and ensuring the provision and maintenance of any or all of the facilities, works or matters set out in this subsection; - d) Enter into one or more agreements with the Township ensuring that development proceeds in accordance with the approved plans and drawings.
+Such agreements may be registered against the land to which they apply; and - e) Convey part of the land to the Township to the satisfaction of and at no expense to the Township for a public transit right of way.